 Valley of Fire closed after park ranger shoots, kills person

-A Nevada State Park Ranger shot and killed a person Wednesday at Valley of Fire, officials say.
+A park ranger shot and killed a person at Valley of Fire State Park in Nevada, officials say.

 A Nevada State Park Ranger shot and killed a person Wednesday at Valley of Fire State Park, officials say.